Cperez2187/paideia-tribune/content/posts/2018-11-28--i-am-dying/index.md

 Hopefully you didn’t read this article anticipating my expected end – there’s no impending burial, none that I’m aware of.
 How are you doing?
 (Click feedback).

-I’m vaguely reminded of the 2007 Hollywood blockbuster featuring Morgan Freeman and Jackson Nicholson, The Bucket List – Live life to the fullest.
+I’m vaguely reminded of the 2007 Hollywood blockbuster featuring Morgan Freeman and Jack Nicholson, The Bucket List – Live life to the fullest.

 I plan to keep embracing every sunrise as my new beginning – my bucket list is bottomless.